 Backcountry Camping

 The backcountry campground at Spectrum Lake transforms a day hike into a true wilderness retreat.
-The camping area features basic but essential amenities including pit toilets and picnic tables, striking the right balance between comfort and maintaining the area's wild character.
-Sites are positioned to take advantage of lake views while providing some privacy among the trees.
+Spectrum Lake is part of Monashee Provincial Park and provides basic backcountry camping facilities.
+Sites are positioned to take advantage of lake views while providing privacy among the trees.

 Spending a night at Spectrum Lake reveals the area's full character.
 As daylight fades, the forest comes alive with different sounds, and the lake's surface becomes a mirror for the emerging stars.
 Morning brings mist rising from the water and the possibility of wildlife coming to drink at the lake's edge.
 The experience connects you to the natural rhythms that are easy to miss on a day visit.